 Ube is a type of purple yam.
 It is a root crop native to the Philippines; grown and cultivated in other parts of the world.
 Note that it is definitely not the same as sweet purple potato.

 To know more about ube, please visit this site and this site.
 They are the only ones I found with the exact photo and best description of ube.
-Others are seemed to be still, confused?

 The best substitute for purple yam that I have personally used time and time again is purple sweet potato.
 It's much more accessible than ube purple yam.